edf29/Final-Project/README.md

 * Database Link: https://data.wprdc.org/dataset/playgrounds/resource/47350364-44a8-4d15-b6e0-5f79ddff9367
     * Description: Playgrounds in the city of Pittsburgh.
 ## Abstract
 Through our analysis, we determined that Squirrel Hill South.
 This was determined by looking at three metrics: number of trees, number of playing field, and number of playgrounds.
-These metrics are purely quantitative, and to account for the disproportionate amount of trees, we divided the number of trees by 40 to scale them properly.
+These metrics are purely quantitative so the neighborhood that, when summed, had the most amount of combined trees, playing fields, and playgrounds was determined the best.
+To account for the disproportionate amount of trees, we divided the number of trees by 40 to scale them properly.